CrossFit

 Getting older means more responsibility for keeping your body in good health.
 More responsibility means more investment needed.

 An older body gets to deal with pains and aches here and there.
 It cannot handle the same amount of stress as easy as a younger body.
 Building a stronger and fitter body requires more investment as you age.
 And recovery takes more time than it used to.
+In theory, an older body needs to train more to get the same results.
+In practice, that would be dumb because training more also increases the risk of injury and overtraining.

 The investment needs to be focused on staying healthy, strong, and injury-free, while having fun!
 This means training smarter and accepting the fact that sometimes you need to adjust your training regime.
 We cannot dowhat we did 20, 10, 5 or even one year ago.
 We cannot compare ourselves to youngsters at the gym, nor to the younger version of ourselves.
 Doing that will only leadto frustration and injury.